 Each spring and fall, FSCC hosts a special day for local children on the Fort Scott campus.
 The event features a variety of activities for children of all ages, including a bounce house, carnival games, minute-to-win-it games, science experiments, and more.
 Approximately 40 campuswide volunteers help with the events and activities.

 Cosmetology Services

-FSCC Cosmetology students, in both Fort Scott and Pittsburg, provide services to area residents, including haircuts, hair coloring, styling, perms, waxing, manicures, and more.
+FSCC Cosmetology students provide services to area residents, including haircuts, hair coloring, styling, perms, waxing, manicures, and more.
 View the full list of services at fortscott.edu/cosmetology.

 Math Relays